svfcode/english/reduction-3.md

-VFS - Virtual File System
+- VFS - Virtual File System
-CQRS - The Command and Query Responsibility Segregation
+- CQRS - The Command and Query Responsibility Segregation
+- IaC - Infrastructure as Code